Mackenzie549/themagnificent-7/README.md

 This MVP doesn't account for players tying on the same level of magnificence.
 Currently it sorts and just takes the top value

+Error handling works: Testing API at 11:20 and got "Game is updating" error :)